SOCI Investment Framework

 First Steps for Success in School, Work, and Life

-A key component of the SOCI framework is its emphasis on public-private partnerships.
+A key component of the SOCI framework is its emphasis on partnerships.
 Often, the most powerful change comes from the community level and develops from the alignment of stakeholders working together in a coordinated way.

 These are our strategies that exemplify coordinated stakeholder alignment…